-Item No Recommendation Section (notes) (c) If relevant, consider translating estimates of rel- ative risk into absolute risk for a meaningful time period N/A Other analyses 17 Report other analyses done - eg analyses of subgroups and interactions, and sensi- tivity analyses Results ("Sensitivity analyses" section and S3 appendix, tables 1 to 5) Discussion Key results 18 Summarise key results with reference to study objectives Discussion (paragraph 1) Limitations 19 Discuss limitations of the study, taking into account sources of potential bias or imprecision.
-Discuss both direction and magnitude of any potential bias Discussion ("Strengths and limitations" section) Interpretation 20 Give a cautious overall interpretation of results considering objectives, limitations, multiplicity of analyses, results from similar studies, and other relevant evidence Conclusion Generalisability 21 Discuss the generalisability (external validity) of the study results Discussion ("Study findings in context", paragraphs 7 to 9) Other informa tion Funding 22 Give the source of funding and the role of the funders for the present study and, if applicable, for the original study on which the present article is based Acknowledgements section (second paragraph)
+Item No Recommendation Section (notes) (c) If relevant, consider translating estimates of rel- ative risk into absolute risk for a meaningful time period N/A. Other analyses 17 Report other analyses done - eg analyses of subgroups and interactions, and sensi- tivity analyses Results ("Sensitivity analyses" section and S2 appendix: supplementary results relating to intensity of perinatal care for extremely preterm babies and outcomes at a higher gestational age, table 3).
+Discussion Key results 18 Summarise key results with reference to study objectives Discussion (paragraph 1) Limitations 19 Discuss limitations of the study, taking into account sources of potential bias or imprecision.
+Discuss both direction and magnitude of any potential bias Discussion ("Strengths and limitations" section).
+Interpretation 20 Give a cautious overall interpretation of results considering objectives, limitations, multiplicity of analyses, results from similar studies, and other relevant evidence Discussion ("Study findings in context" section) and conclusion.
+Generalisability 21 Discuss the generalisability (external validity) of the study results Discussion ("Study findings in context" section).
+Other informa tion Funding 22 Give the source of funding and the role of the funders for the present study and, if applicable, for the original study on which the present article is based Funding section in the backmatter.